pichuang/openshift4-toolbox/README.md

 - [x] deadman is an observation software for host status using ping. - `ansible-playbook monitoring-host-reboot.yml`

 ## Prerequisite
-1. Edit `hosts` and put your environment first
+1. Edit `hosts`, `ansible.cfg` and put your own environment setting first
 2. Use `ansible-playbook pingpong.yml` to connect to host and verify a usable python interpreter
 3. (Optioanl) `pip3 install -r requirements.txt`
 4. Do anything you want to